Masters in Management Career Progression

-In fact, the MiM graduates find jobs easier to come by due to the larger number of entry level roles as compared to specialist roles.
+In fact, MiM graduates find jobs easier to come by due to the larger number of entry-level roles as compared to specialist roles.
 They get more job opportunities and are even sometimes hired in bulk.
-Hiring of MBA graduates are more individual, catering only to fill a specific need.
+The hiring of MBA graduates are more individual, catering only to fill a specific need.
 However, due to the similarity in nature between the MBA and the MiM degree, MiM graduates face minor competition from MBA graduates for the same jobs.

 Job Profiles and Industries

 There is a high level of flexibility when it comes to choosing a MiM degree.
 You can choose to specialize in Marketing, Finance, Strategy, Entrepreneurship, Accounting, among many others.
 The job opportunities though, are roughly the same for each specialization, as the fundamental portion of the curriculum is same for all degrees.

 Exposure to the workplace starts even before the completion of the program.
 Many programs integrate internship opportunities into the curriculum, which gives them a chance to get an overview into different industries and build up their profile.
 You can then experiment and find out your true interests.

 For students with a bachelor’s degree in Engineering or Physical Sciences, the MiM degree is very valuable and increases the value of your profile immensely.
 Companies also value the integration of technical or scientific knowledge with business constructs more than students who have had a similar academic background throughout their lives.
 Top companies tend to be eager to offer internships to such students, which is invaluable to them, as it gives insights into how their acquired theoretical knowledge can be applied practically.
 This improves the value of their profile even further, making them attractive prospects in the job market.